-The Samsung Galaxy S8 is a very capable device.
-It’s actually over-powered, and most users don’t need every bit of processing this device can output.
+The Samsung Galaxy S8 is a competent device.
+Most users don’t need every bit of processing power this device can output.
 This is why they have created multiple performance modes to adapt to the user’s needs.

 By the way, ignore the “High performance” option.
-All that does is improve the overall display experience, not exactly the speed.
-It will increase resolution, brightness and other factors that make for a better experience, but it doesn’t make the phone faster.
+It will increase resolution, brightness, and other factors that make for a better experience, but it doesn’t make the phone faster.
 Game mode does.

-Now, keep in mind this will make the phone more resource intensive.
+Now, keep in mind that this will make the phone more resource-intensive.
 This means there are higher chances of things like over-heating and short battery life.

 Your Samsung Galaxy S8 display has 4,262,400 pixels (2960×1440), which can be pretty taxing on the processor and GPU.
 Lower resolutions can keep your device running much smoother.
 Thankfully, this handset has an option for decreasing the definition all the way down to 720p.